ArtemSokolov/celluster/README.md

   -o OUTPUT, --output OUTPUT
                         The directory to which output files will be saved -m MARKERS, --markers MARKERS
                         A text file with a marker on each line to specify which markers to use for clustering -v, --verbose         Flag to print out progress of script -k NEIGHBORS, --neighbors NEIGHBORS
                         the number of nearest neighbors to use when clustering.
 The default is 30.
   -n NUM_THREADS, --num-threads NUM_THREADS
                         the number of cpus to use during the k nearest neighbors part of clustering.
 The default is 1.
-  -c, --method          Include a column with the method name in the output files.
+  -c, --method          Include a column with the method name in the output
+                        files.
+  -y CONFIG, --config CONFIG
+                        A yaml config file that states whether the input data should be log/logicle transformed.
+  --force-transform     Log transform the input data.
+If omitted, and --no-
+                        transform is omitted, log transform is only performed if the max value in the input data is >1000.
+  --no-transform        Do not perform Log transformation on the input data.
+                        If omitted, and --force-transform is omitted, log transform is only performed if the max value in the input data is >1000.
 ```